-Messaging elements are the pieces of information used in Messaging and to light up Messaging Buttons.
+Messaging elements are the pieces of information used in sending Messaging and to light up Messaging Buttons.

 Click Add, or double click on a messaging element to edit.

-- Select the messaging element criteria, then click OK to save.
+Select the messaging element criteria, then click OK to save.

-Once elements are setup, set up the Messaging Buttons on each workstation (in each operatory).
+Once elements are set up, set up the messaging buttons on each workstation (in each operatory).
 Some may apply to all workstation, others will apply to specific workstations.

 Example of a Doctor element: This element has a sound and a color, but no light row.
 Thus it may determine the color of a light button, but does not cause a button to light up.